 - Your professional growth reasons for wanting to go there.

-- 3 Video Proposals.
-Indicate what videos you hope to make while you are abroad.
+- 1 to 3 Video Proposals.
+Indicate what videos you hope to make during your adventure.
 Tell us more than just the topic.
 Give us a vision for what the final video might look like, scene by scene.

 - Provide evidence that you can create the videos you are proposing.
 Submit a sample video of 60 seconds or less that showcases your video skills.